linode/docs/docs/platform/longview/longview.md

 3. You'll be asked if you're sure you want to delete the Longview client.
 Click **Remove this Longview Client** to remove it from your account.

 4. Next, remove the Longview client application from the operating system you want to stop monitoring.
-Log in to your Linode [via SSH](/docs/getting-started#log-in-for-the-first-time).
+SSH into your Linode.

 5. Remove the `linode-longview` package with the command appropriate for your Linux distribution.